mann1105/Brief-Assist/README.md

 <ol>
   <li>Select the text you want to process.</li>
-  <li>Press F9 to process the selected text locally.
-The text will be replaced within a few seconds.</li>
+  <li>Press F9 to process the selected text locally.</li>
+  <li>The request is sent to Ollama via an HTTP POST method on port 11434, which the Ollama API is configured to listen on.</li>
 </ol>

 <h3>API Processing</h3>